 Manufacturing Careers (SB 854): Promotes manufacturing careers to high school students, allowing guidance counselors to share information and materials.
 Passed Senate 36-0; House 149-0; signed by governor.
 CBIA Position: Supported.

 Transfer Act (SB 1030): Makes meaningful reforms to state's Transfer Act, helping streamline environmental remediation projects.
 Passed Senate 34-0; House 149-0; signed by governor.
 CBIA Position: Supported.

 State-Run Healthcare (HB 7267): Original bill expanded state employee healthcare program to private sector, potentially costing taxpayers tens of millions of dollars while threatening state's economic viability.
 Passed Insurance Committee 11-8; Appropriations Committee 29-19; House 112-28; no action taken by Senate.
 CBIA Position: Opposed.

 Manufacturing Jobs (HB 7081 and HB 7377): Help address state's critical shortage of skilled manufacturing workers by extending apprenticeship training tax credit to smaller manufacturers.
 HB 7081 passed Commerce Committee 21-0; HB 7377 passed Finance Committee 50-0; no action taken by House.
 CBIA Position: Supported.

-Budget (HB 7424): While $43.4 billion budget includes several positive items, it relies exclusively on over $2 billion in tax and revenue hikes to close two-year deficit while increasing government spending.
+Budget (HB 7424): While $43.4 billion budget includes several positive items, it relies almost exclusively on over $2 billion in tax and revenue hikes to close a projected two-year deficit while increasing government spending.
 Also hurts small businesses by cutting tax credit designed to offset 2018 pass-through entity tax.
 Passed House 86-65; Senate 20-16; signed by governor.
 CBIA Position: Opposed.